Linaro/website/_posts/current/blog/2020-09-25-enabling-uefi-secure-boot-on-u-boot.md

 ---
 layout: post
 title: Enabling UEFI Secure Boot on U-Boot
-description: UEFI Secure Boot is a new feature introduced in the latest U-Boot release, v2020.10.
-Secure Boot is a security framework in boot sequence which is designed to protect the system from malware being executed by ensuring that only trusted software is loaded and executed in the middle of transferring the control from the firmware to the OS.
-This article looks at how it works and what it is designed to protect you against.
+description: This article looks at how enabling UEFI Secure Boot on U-Boot works and what it is designed to protect you against.
 date: 2020-09-28 02:15:38
 image: /assets/images/content/tech_background_1.jpg
 tags:
   - Qemu
   - UEFI
   - Linux
   - Linaro
   - Arm
 category: blog
 author: takahiro.akashi@linaro.org
 ---